 It is really compact.
 Its stand, which can be placed in two different positions (one as a SAD light, one as a sunrise simulator) tucks neatly in the back of the Zest for when you are travelling.

 The Lumie Zest’s design is modern and sleek yet it looks great in my retro-inspired office space.

 Although I have been using sunrise alarm clocks for years, it is my first time trying a sunrise simulator that is also a SAD light and I have not been disappointed.
 It is an excellent SAD light and I love the fact you can fine-tune the intensity of the light and programme the length of time you spend in front of the light.

 I find that with my big light in the living room, I tend to overdo it and spend most of the day with it on, resulting in regular headaches.
 That will not happen with Lumie Zest if you set it up.

 I have been using my Lumie Zest since for a couple of months.
 I will not lie and say mornings became easy peasy from day 1, but I did notice an improvement straight away.
 Although I still snooze once and struggle to get out of bed, once I am up, I am up and considerably more energetic than usual and in a much better mood than the ‘normal’ me.
 I am also having one cup of coffee only, and do not feel like I need a second cup to face the morning.

 Next year when the clocks go back, I might not be a happy bunny (who would be?), but I think I will know I can survive the winter with SAD.

-– All opinions and photographs are my own.
+I was gifted the alarm clock, but all opinions and photographs are my own.